frederic-perez/AmE-dictionary/data/dictionary.md

 __Coptic__
 __copy__ _n_ __2a__ Material, such as a manuscript, that is to be set in type. __b__ :astonished: The words to be printed or spoken in an advertisement.
 __copyedit__ _v_ To correct and prepare (a manuscript, for example) for publication.
-__copyeditor__ _n_ A person who edits a manuscript, text, etc., for publication, esp. to correct errors in style, punctuation, and grammar.
+__copyeditor__ _n_ :two: (copy editor) A person who edits a manuscript, text, etc., for publication, esp. to correct errors in style, punctuation, and grammar.
 __copyleft__ _n_
 __copywriter__ _n_
 __coracle__ _n_ :two: (coracles) A small rounded boat made of hides stretched over a wicker frame; still used in some parts of Great Britain.